vmware-archive/ruby-client/README.md

   * The write method parameters are:
     * `metric_value` - A number, the value of the metric reporting at the current timestamp
     * `metric_name` - A `String`, this must be present, either within the write method call or set on the Writer class
+    * A hash of options:
       * `host_name` - A `String`, which will appear as the host for the sent metric in Wavefront.
+Defaults to the `host_name` used to initialize the class.
       * `point_tags` - A `Map` of key, value pairs of strings which will be sent to Wavefront.
 Not required.
 Note that if you specify these as part of the write method call they replace any set at the class level.
         The two maps are _not_ merged.
+Defaults to the `point_tags` used to initialize the class
-    * `timestamp` - The Epoch Seconds of the reported point.
-Default: `Time.now`
+      * `timestamp` - The Epoch Seconds (`Fixnum`), or a Ruby `Time` object, of the reported point Default: `Time.now`

 ### Host Tags